 This review includes a review of policy options to address housing conditions, student housing, rooming houses and shared accommodations.

-The first staff report and recommendations were published on November 5 and will be presented at a Special Meeting of the Community and Protective Services Committee on November 15:
+The first staff report and recommendations were presented at a Special Meeting of the Community and Protective Services Committee on November 15, 2019 and approved at City Council on November 27, 2019.

 Following Council’s decisions on the recommended regulatory frameworks, staff will develop the required by-laws, policies and procedures as directed.
-Final by-laws will be submitted for Council approval beginning in early 2020.
+Final by-laws will be submitted for Council approval later this year.

 Rental housing conditions